-The aim is to allow small-scale housing development that meets affordable needs in these locations.
-There are some opportunities within these communities and building groups for small to medium sized proposals as well as single house developments, usually self-build.
+The aim of Housing Policy 2(c) is to support small-scale housing development that meets affordable needs in small rural communities and buildings groups.

+There are some opportunities within these communities and building groups for small to medium sized proposals as well as single house developments, such as self-build.
 There is no option to provide a financial contribution towards affordable housing elsewhere; it must be on-site delivery of affordable housing.
 This will normally require to be maintained in perpetuity in accordance with section 4 above.

 There may be exceptions made to all housing being affordable (i.e. allowing an element of open market housing to support the development of affordable housing) depending on the special circumstances of the proposal, such as high infrastructure costs or abnormal site costs.
-The amount of open market housing allowed in these exceptional circumstances would be in the region of 25% of the total number of houses to ensure that the majority of the housing is affordable.
+The amount of open market housing allowed in these exceptional circumstances should be in the region of 25% of the total number of houses to ensure that the majority of the housing is affordable.

 Such exceptions will apply to larger sites of four or more houses which are delivering affordable housing to be retained as affordable in perpetuity.

-In these cases it is likely that the developer or the individual is not familiar with affordable housing provision.
 The attached questionnaire (Appendix 3) should be completed at an early stage and discussed with the planning team before taking the proposal forward.
 This will ensure that all options for delivering affordable housing on the site have been fully explored.

-Suitability of Sites for Development is a key consideration and new houses must meet the other policies within the local plan on design and siting.
-The proposal must not expand the grouping by more than 100% from the baseline.
+Suitability of sites is a key consideration.
+New houses must meet the other policies within the Local Development Plan on design and siting.